My Neighbor Totoro: Home media

 In the UK, the film's Studio Ghibli anniversary release appeared on the annual lists of ten-best-selling foreign language films on home video for five consecutive years, ranking number seven in 2015, number six in 2016 and 2017, number one in 2018, and number two in 2019 below Spirited Away.
+The film grossed more than $250 million from home video sales as of 2018.

 Streaming

 The majority of the Studio Ghibli film library are available on HBO Max.
 WarnerMedia (before merging with Discovery, Inc. to form Warner Bros Discovery) acquired the exclusive streaming rights to the entire Studio Ghibli library in 2019 from GKIDS, the North American distributor.
-In select countries, these films can be streamed on Netflix.
+These films can be streamed on Netflix for all regions except North America and Japan.